 BUS 471.
 Human Resources Planning and Staffing.
-3 hours.
+3 Hours.

 Addresses organizational analysis, job analysis and its impact on other HR functions (i.e. recruitment, and selection, performance appraisal, compensation), determining employee staffing levels, recruitment processes and sources to maximize the number of qualified applicants for positions, and effective selection techniques.
-Prerequisite: MGT 431 or MGT 310, or instructor approval.
+Course Information: Prerequisite: MGT 431 or MGT 310, or instructor approval.

 BUS 472.
 Compensation and Benefit Strategies.
-3 hours.
+3 Hours.

 An exploration of total compensation in support of organizational strategy.
 Components of total compensation are evaluated with respect to whether they appropriately influence behavior in light of four questions.
 Do people join an organization because of pay?
 Do people stay or leave because of pay?
 Do people perform better because of pay?
 Do people more readily agree to develop relevant job skills because of pay?
-Prerequisite: MGT 431 or MGT 310, or instructor approval.
+Course Information: Prerequisite: MGT 431 or MGT 310, or instructor approval.

 BUS 473.
 Employee Appraisal and Development.
-3 hours.
+3 Hours.

 Examines processes by which organizations and managers provide feedback and develop employee talents to their maximum potential.
 Topics include needs assessment, employee performance appraisal, career planning, and training.
-Prerequisite: MGT 431 or MGT 310, or instructor approval.
+Course Information: Prerequisite: MGT 431 or MGT 310, or instructor approval.

 BUS 483.
 Business Policy.
-3 hours.
+3 Hours.

 Problem solving in business from an upper-management perspective.
 Interrelationships between the marketing, finance, operations, and human behavior perspectives are addressed, particularly with respect to developing enterprise strategies to attain objectives in the context of the containing environment.
 Also considers corporate social responsibility to the individual and society.
-Prerequisite: All Core courses.
+Course Information: Prerequisite: All Core courses.

 BUS 499.
 Tutorial in Business Administration.
-1 to 10 hours.
+1-10 Hours.

 Intended to supplement, not supplant, regular course offerings.
 Students interested in a tutorial must secure the consent of the faculty member concerned before registration and submit any required documentation to him or her.
-May be repeated to a maximum of 10 hours if topics vary.
+Course Information: May be repeated to a maximum of 10 hours if topics vary.

 BUS 501.
 Business Perspectives.
-3 hours.
+3 Hours.

 This is the gateway course to the MBA curriculum that introduces the core concepts in functional areas of management, marketing, finance and operations with an emphasis on application to business situations.
 Concepts are integrated through case analyses to pursue in-depth study of functional area topics throughout the graduate business curriculum.
 Other topics include ethical issues and the roles of globalization, diversity, technology, entrepreneurship, and innovation in business.
-Prerequisite: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent.
+Course Information: Prerequisite: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent.
 Peoria Cohort students must complete ACC 311 or equivalent and ECO 315 or equivalent prior to enrolling in this course.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Restricted to Graduate and Doctoral - Springfield and Graduate - Peoria.

 BUS 502.
 Managerial Finance.
-3 hours.
+3 Hours.

 Concepts and variables used in financial analysis, planning, and control.
 Topics include financial forecasting, capital budgeting, leverage, valuation, cost of capital, asset/liability management, capital market instruments, and legal and ethical issues as they relate to financial management.
-Prerequisite: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent, and BUS 501.
+Course Information: Prerequisite: Completion of or concurrent enrollment in ACC 311 or equivalent and ECO 315 or equivalent, and BUS 501.
 Peoria Cohort students must complete ACC 311 or equivalent and ECO 315 or equivalent prior to enrolling in this course.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Restricted to Graduate and Doctoral - Springfield and Graduate - Peoria.

 BUS 505.
 Investments.
-3 hours.
+3 Hours.